-If inserting the CD does not cause the Installer Wizard to appear, then browse the CD contents for a file called dbt-12.02.msi and open it, then proceed as above.
+CD Installation: If simply inserting the CD does not cause the Installer to appear, then browse the CD contents for a file called dbt-1204.msi and open it, then proceed as above.

-Notice that the Next button is initially disabled.
-In order to continue, you must accept the terms of the license agreement by selecting the radio button so labeled, or by typing Alt+A. If this is your first time installing 12.2 SR1, we urge you to read the text first.
+The Next button is initially disabled.
+In order to continue, you must accept the terms of the license agreement by selecting the radio button so labeled, or by typing Alt+A. If this is your first time installing 12.4, we urge you to read the text first.
 If you choose not to accept the agreement, you may cancel installation and contact your dealer or Duxbury Systems to return the software within 90 days of your purchase.

-If you accept the license agreement, simply click Next, or type Alt+N or Enter, to continue.
+If you accept the license agreement, simply click Next, or type Alt+N or press Enter, to continue.

-The License Text is the critical field of this dialog.
-If you are updating from an earlier installation, your License Text will usually be displayed.
-If this is a new installation from a CD, then you should find your License Text, in both print and braille, on card stock in the original shipping carton.
-Be sure to enter the License Text exactly as it appears on the card, paying attention to spaces and capital letters.
+The License Text is the critical field in this dialog.
+If you are updating from an earlier installation, your License Text is usually displayed.
+If this is a new installation, then you should find your License Text and enter it exactly as it was provided to you, paying attention to spaces and capital letters.

-License Text usually looks like one of the following samples:
+The pattern of a License Text usually looks like this:

 Single-user license G1234-12345678